Fourth Crusade 1202 *Sacking of Constantinople

 Pope Innocent III Fourth Crusade

-The Crusade continued from 1202 to 1204.
+The Fourth Crusade continued from 1202 to 1204.
 However, the Crusader army became embroiled in several other conflicts along the journey to the Holy Land.

 Fourth-Crusade-Medieval-Constantinople